OData/v3ProtocolDocument/OData.markdown

 When multiple selectItems exist in a selectClause, then the total set of property, open property, navigation property, actions and functions to be returned is equal to the union of the set of those identified by each selectItem.

 Redundant selectClause rules on the same URI MAY be considered valid, but MUST NOT alter the meaning of the URI.

-For AtomPub formatted responses: The value of a selectClause applies only to the properties returned within the m:properties element.
-For example, if a property of an entity type is mapped with the Customizable Feeds attribute KeepInContent=false, then that property MUST always be included in the response according to its customizable feed mapping.
+<--end copy to uri conventions-->

 #### 7.2.3.3 The `$orderby` System Query Option ####

 The `$orderby` System Query option specifies the order in which entities are returned from the service.

-The value of the `$orderby` System Query option specifies a comma separated list of property names to sort by.
+The value of the `$orderby` System Query option contains a comma separated list of property navigation paths to sort by, where each property navigation path terminates on a primitive property.

+A type cast using the qualified entity type name is required to order by a property defined on a derived type.

 The property name may include the suffix "asc" for ascending or "desc" for descending, separated from the property name by one or more spaces.
+If "asc" or "desc" is not specified, the default is to order by the specified property in ascending order.

 For example: